PETA Member Will Remind Marchers That You Can't 'Go Green' Without Going Vegan

 “Between gobbling up our natural resources and polluting the soil, water, and air, the meat industry is as toxic to the Earth as it is to human health and, of course, animals,” says PETA Director of Campaigns Sarah King.
 “PETA’s gigantic piece of silverware will remind Austinites that when it comes to fighting climate change, there’s no tool more powerful than your fork.”

 According to the United Nations, raising animals for food is “a top contributor to the most serious environmental problems, at every scale from local to global.”
-The United Nations has also stressed that a global shift toward a vegan diet is necessary to combat the worst effects of climate change.
+The United Nations has also stressed that a global shift toward a vegan diet is vital if we are to combat the worst effects of climate change.

 For more information, please visit PETA.org.